borelli28/borelli28/README.md

 ## Hi there 👋
-I'm a software developer that specializes in building full-stack web applications, I enjoy writing web applications in ASP.NET Core and system application in Rust.
+I'm a software developer that specializes in building full-stack web applications, for web I mainly use C# and ASP.NET Core, and for system applications I use Rust.
 I also have some experience developing in Django and React, which I use for rapid development and interactive user interfaces respectively.

 ### Frameworks
 - ASP.NET Core
-- Actix Web
 - Django
 - React